universal-meaning-map/ipld-mindmap-old-readme/README.md

 ```

-### Relationship definition
+### Relationship types

-Because we want to maximize the expressivity a relation should be able to have a `type`, which would allow to define **how** two pieces of content relate to each other.
+One of our frustrations and things we are exploring in detail, is how can we extend how do we relate to information beyond what a user interface or the underlying system allows.

+In this case, it translates on allowing the user to definie how a piece of information relates to another.
+So a `relation` can have a `type`, which is nothing but a reference to an expression of the `type` of relation.

+A `type` of a `relation` could be "depends on", "is my dad", "contains"... or anything (text or not).
+It is the job of the `render` to understand what this `type` means and how to represent it.

 Because the selfish behaviour of a node described above, a reltionship is always described from the perspective of the `origin` towards the `target`